MarioDelgadoSr/MyDataVisualizerDoc/README.md

 	[*Body.glb*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.glb) | A .glb binary export of the Body.blend file.
 	[*Body.csv*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv) | A .csv file with data to *drive* the Body *DataVisual*.

-* Only the *Body.gltf* and *Body.csv* files are necessary for the Quick Start.
+* Only the [*Body.gltf*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv) and [*Body.csv*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv) files are necessary for the Quick Start.
-	* The Body.glb file is included as an example of a binary export.
+	* The [*Body.glb*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.glb)  file is included as an example of a binary export.
-	* The *Body.csv* file's data can be used to visualize either Body.gltf or Body.glb.
+	* The [*Body.csv*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv) file's data can be used to visualize either [*Body.gltf*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv) or [*Body.glb*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.glb).
 * As shown in the *Body* *DataVisual*, the following are the requirements for the glTF and CSV data files:
 	* glTF:
 		* Each [mesh](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#meshes) that will be visualized with the data must have a unique [*name*](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#indices-and-names) attribute and [*material*](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#materials) associated with it.